AVSimulation/SCANeR-Quick-Starts/Pages/HT_Download_Trial_SCANeR/HT_Download_Trial_SCANeR.md

 > **Note:** The SCANeR Trial Version will expire after is valid for 45 days, counted from the first installation.

 Should you have any technical questions please feel free to contact our technical support at [support-scaner@avsimulation.fr](support-scaner@avsimulation.fr).
-We will be happy to provide you with additional demo content, or a Trial extension if you need it !
+We will be happy to provide you with additional demo content, technical insight and Trial extension if you need it !